-While most dogs roll in grass patches occasionally, there are some who exhibit extreme rolling and rubbing habits and for reasons we cannot fathom.
-A visit to the vet would help as a dog’s behavior may sometimes be caused by some underlying conditions.
+While most dogs roll in grass patches occasionally, there are some who exhibit extreme rolling and rubbing habits for reasons we cannot fathom.
+A visit to the veterinarian would help, as a dog’s behavior may sometimes be caused by some underlying conditions.

 For extreme rolling behavior, dog trainers are there to help.

-As we know, dogs can be very territorial over their turf, and scent marking is a way to communicate in the olfactory world that his grass is occupied.
+As we know, dogs can be very territorial over their turf, and scent marking is a way to communicate in the olfactory world that their grass is occupied.

 If you frequent high-traffic dog areas such as dog parks, this behavior may be a way for your dog to communicate and even share information with other pups.

-Either way, if this behavior is unpleasant for you, a quick rinse from the yard or the park is recommended to keep both of you feel good.
+Either way, if this behavior is unpleasant for you, a quick rinse from the yard or the park is recommended to keep both of you feeling good.

 Check the Area

-When your dog simply loves an occasional tumble in the grass, always ensure that the patches of greens are clean.
+When your dog simply loves an occasional tumble in the grass, always ensure that the patches of green are clean.

-Check for dog poop (known worm carriers), left-over foods (eating them can cause upset stomach), broken wood and glass (could pierce your dog’s skin and cause injury), and anything else that can harm your pooch.
+Check for dog poop (known worm carriers), leftover foods (eating them can cause an upset stomach), broken wood and glass (could pierce your dog’s skin and cause injury), and anything else that can harm your pooch.